-- (a) Insurance is provided against loss of revenue due to any unavoidable natural disaster that occurs during the current or previous insurance year or market fluctuation that causes a loss in revenue during the current insurance year, except any loss due to the following will not be covered: - Negligence, mismanagement, or wrongdoing by you, any member of your family or household, your tenants, employees, or contractors; - (2) Failure to follow recognized good farming and management practices including scientifically sound sustainable and organic farming practices for each agricultural commodity; - (3) Water contained by any governmental, public, or private dam or reservoir project; - (4) Failure or breakdown of irrigation equipment or facilities; - (5) Failure to carry out a good irrigation practice; - (6) Theft or mysterious disappearance; - (7) Vandalism;
+- (a) Insurance is provided against loss of revenue due to any unavoidable natural disaster that occurs during the current insurance year, except any loss due to the following will not be covered: - Negligence, mismanagement, or wrongdoing by you, any member of your family or household, your tenants, employees, or contractors; - (2) Failure to follow recognized good farming and management practices including scientifically sound sustainable and organic farming practices for each agricultural commodity; - (3) Water contained by any governmental, public, or private dam or reservoir project; - (4) Failure or breakdown of irrigation equipment or facilities: - (5) Failure to carry out a good irrigation practice; - (6) Theft or mysterious disappearance; - (7) Vandalism; - Inability to market the agricultural commodities due to quarantines, boycotts, or refusal of any person to accept your agricultural commodities;

-- Inability to market the agricultural commodities due to quarantines, boycotts, or refusal of any person to accept your agricultural commodities; - Lack of labor to properly care for, harvest or perform any necessary production or postproduction operations for any insured agricultural commodity; - (10) Failure of any buyer to pay you for agricultural commodities you produced; - (11) Failure to follow the requirements contained in any processor contract; - (12) Abandonment; or - (13) Failure to obtain a price for any agricultural commodity that is reflective of the local market value. - (b) For the year of application, you will not be covered for any losses that occur earlier than 10 days after we receive your properly completed application.
+- (9) Lack of labor to properly care for, harvest or perform any necessary production or postproduction operations for any insured agricultural commodity; - (10) Failure of any buyer to pay you for agricultural commodities you produced; - (11) Failure to follow the requirements contained in any processor contract; - (12) Abandonment; or - (13) Failure to obtain a price for any agricultural commodity that is reflective of the local market value. - (b) Price fluctuations will be presumed to be from unavoidable natural disasters unless USDA can specifically identify a man-made cause that resulted in a measurable change in the price.
+In the case of such occurrence, losses caused by the price fluctuation will not be covered. - (c) For the year of application, you will not be covered for any losses that occur earlier than 10 days after we receive your properly completed application.